-The Village's administration submits a tentative budget to the Board of Trustees for their review.
+The Village's administration submits a proposed budget for approval by the Board of Trustees for the general fund, the only fund with a legally adopted budget.
+Budgets are adopted annually on a basis consistent with GAAP.
 The tentative budget includes proposed expenditures and the proposed means of financing for the general fund.

-A public hearing is held on the final draft of the tentative budget by April 15th.
+A public hearing is held on the tentative budget by April 15.
 After completion of the budget hearing, the Board of Trustees may further change the tentative budget.
-Such budget, as so revised, shall be adopted by resolution no later than May 1st.
+Such budget, as so revised, shall be adopted by resolution no later than May 1.
 All subsequent modifications of the budget must be approved by the Board of Trustees.

 Appropriations established by the adoption of the budget constitute a limitation on expenditures (and encumbrances) that may be incurred.
 Appropriations authorized for the year are increased by the amount of encumbrances carried forward from the prior year.
 Appropriations lapse at the end of the fiscal year unless expended or encumbered.
 Encumbrances will lapse if not expended in the subsequent year.
-Appropriations authorized for the current year can be funded by the planned use of specific reserves, and can be increased by budget amendments approved by the Board of Trustees as a result of selected new revenue sources not included in the original budget (when permitted by law) and by the appropriation of fund balances.
+Appropriations authorized for the current year can be funded by the planned use of specific reserves, and can be increased by budget amendments approved by the Board of Trustees as a result of selected new revenue sources not included in the original budget (when permitted by law) and appropriations of fund balance.
 These supplemental appropriations may occur subject to legal restrictions, if the Board approves them because of a need that exists which was not determined at the time the budget was adopted.
+A summary of the general fund budget is as follows: